Soptq/forta-anomaly-function-calls/README.md

 The bot uses [ECOD](https://arxiv.org/abs/2201.00382) to detect anomalies.
 To increase the performance of the bot, function calls are batched to be processed.

-To supress alert during early stages of the bot, a warmup period of 72 hours is used.
+To surpress alert during early stages of the bot, a warmup period of 72 hours is used.
 During this period, the bot will not fire any alerts.

 ## Supported Chains